kmagiera/babel-watch/README.md

     -I, --inspect [address]        Enable inspect mode
-    -X, --inspect-brk [address]    Enable inspect break mode -o, --only [globs]             Matching files will *only* be transpiled (default: null) -i, --ignore [globs]           Matching files will not be transpiled.
+    -X, --inspect-brk [address]    Enable inspect break mode -o, --only [globs]             Matching files will *only* be transpiled (default: null) -i, --ignore [globs]           Matching files will not be transpiled, but will still be watched.
 Default value is "node_modules".
 If you specify this option and still want to exclude modules, be sure to add it to the list.
                                    (default: ["node_modules"])
     -e, --extensions [extensions]  List of extensions to hook into (default: [".js",".jsx",".es6",".es",".mjs"]) -w, --watch [dir]              Watch directory "dir" or files.
 Use once for each directory or file to watch (default: [])